PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Ixora'

-    Retrieving data for taxon 'Jacaranda'

-    Retrieving data for taxon 'Jatropha'

     Retrieving data for taxon 'Ladenbergia'

-    Retrieving data for taxon 'Lantana'

-    Retrieving data for taxon 'Lecythis'

     Retrieving data for taxon 'Leonia'

-    Retrieving data for taxon 'Leucaena'

     Retrieving data for taxon 'Licania'

-    Retrieving data for taxon 'Licaria'

-    Retrieving data for taxon 'Lindackeria'

-    Retrieving data for taxon 'Lippia'

-    Retrieving data for taxon 'Lonchocarpus'

-    Retrieving data for taxon 'Luehea'

-    Retrieving data for taxon 'Lycoseris'

-    Retrieving data for taxon 'Mabea'

     Retrieving data for taxon 'Machaerium'

-    Retrieving data for taxon 'Maclura'

     Retrieving data for taxon 'Malmea'

-    Retrieving data for taxon 'Malpighia'

     Retrieving data for taxon 'Mandevilla'

-    Retrieving data for taxon 'Manihot'

     Retrieving data for taxon 'Manilkara'

-    Retrieving data for taxon 'Margaritaria'

     Retrieving data for taxon 'Marsdenia'